How to Apply

 Anderson University's Federal School Code: 001785

-Apply for Financial Aid by completing a FAFSA — Free Application for Federal Student Aid — each year between January 1 and March 1.
+Apply for Financial Aid by completing a FAFSA — Free Application for Federal Student Aid — beginning October 1 for the following academic year.

-- Indiana Residents: The FAFSA must be received by the Federal Processing Center no later than midnight, Central Time, on March 10.
-The State of Indiana’s Division of Student Financial Aid requires that all critical errors and missing information be resolved by May 15 of the upcoming academic year to be considered for Indiana state grant programs.
-Register for eStudent to monitor your eligibility for Indiana financial aid.
+- Indiana Residents: The FAFSA must be received by the Federal Processing Center no later than midnight, Central Time, on April 15.
+Register for Scholartrack to monitor your eligibility for Indiana financial aid.

-- Other-state Residents: You may file the FAFSA after March 1.
-Refer to the FAFSA Application (PDF) for your applicable state aid deadline.
+- Other-state Residents: Check fafsa.ed.gov/deadlines for filing deadlines.
 While most states do not allow for the transfer of state aid to out-of-state schools, it is best to keep your options open by meeting your state aid filing deadline.

 Tips for completing a FAFSA